ESCOMP/CTSM/doc/source/tech_note/Soil_Snow_Temperatures/CLM50_Tech_Note_Soil_Snow_Temperatures.rst

-where :math:`C_{liq}`  and :math:`C_{ice}`  are the specific heat capacities (J kg\ :sup:`-1` K\ :sup:`-1`) of liquid water and ice, respectively (Table 2.6).
+where :math:`C_{liq}`  and :math:`C_{ice}`  are the specific heat capacities (J kg\ :sup:`-1` K\ :sup:`-1`) of liquid water and ice, respectively (:numref:`Table Physical Constants`).
 The heat capacity of soil solids :math:`c_{s,i}` \ (J m\ :sup:`-3` K\ :sup:`-1`) is

 .. math::